DannyBoyNYC/session-4a/readme-NEW.md

 ### Controllers

-Create a new file inside of `src` called `recipe.controllers.js`.
+Create a new file inside of `api` called `recipe.controllers.js`.
 We'll add each request handling method for recipes data to this file one by one.

 The are just empty functions for the moment.